 2006.
 To get acquainted and share our experiences of a common geography, I set up a daily archive and evening broadcast of phone messages left by residents of my neighborhood.
 In their messages, contributors were asked to report on amazing or inspiring experiences in their daily lives.
 They could listen to the evening broadcast via phone or web stream.
 About 50 neighbors contributed messages over the month, and 300 people listened to the broadcasts.
 I advertised for the Museum via hand-signed letters and various types and versions of posters.
 The web site and broadcasts are archived here.

-2014-present.
-The house I live in is a cooperative: 20 of us share a single household and the responsibilities for managing and growing as a residential community.
-Since moving into the house, I have observed its challenges to household operation and community building and developed a variety of responses to help address these challenges.
+2014-2016.
+The house I lived in was a cooperative: 20 of us shared a single household and the responsibilities for managing and growing as a residential community.
+After moving into the house, I conducted both formal and informal research on the challenges I and my housemates faced in operating as a household and as a communal group.

 The house struggled for almost two years with questions of how to hold people accountable for their house commitments.
 Accountability checks dragged down weekly meetings, created resentments and did not address root causes of non-participation.
 Housemates were feeling alienated from one another by having the only house forum be a somewhat-impersonal 20-person meeting.